Everything you need to know about how insurance laws work and how traffic violations will affect your car insurance rates.

-Find out what car insurance coverages you must have to drive in your state.
+- Liability Requirements by State: Find out what car insurance coverages you must have to drive in your state.
 While nearly all states require minimum levels of liability, which pays for others’ injuries and damage you cause in an accident, some states also mandate that you have additional types of car insurance, such as uninsured motorist or personal injury protection.

-No-fault insurance laws come into play in “no-fault” states, which means car insurance you’re required to buy pays for your injuries regardless of who caused the car accident.
+- No-Fault Insurance Law: No-fault insurance laws come into play in “no-fault” states, which means car insurance you’re required to buy pays for your injuries regardless of who caused the car accident.
 Find out the information you need on the 12 no-fault states.

-Learn what happens to your car insurance policy when you get a ticket.
+- How Tickets Affect Your Insurance: Learn what happens to your car insurance policy when you get a ticket.
 In some cases, your rates may go up.

-Find out what fees and penalties you face if caught driving without insurance.
+- Driving Without Insurance: Penalties by State: Find out what fees and penalties you face if caught driving without insurance.

-Here we show you how much your rates increase if you let your insurance lapse, as well as what fees and penalties you face in your state.
+- Lapse in Insurance Coverage: Here we show you how much your rates increase if you let your insurance lapse, as well as what fees and penalties you face in your state.